bio-guoda/guoda-datasets/wikidata/README.md

 This page contains some experiments on how to get all of wikidata and mine it using scala/spark.

-Before attempting to get and import the data, please check whether a version alreday exists in the guoda hdfs cluster at hdfs://guoda/data/source=wikidata .
+Before attempting to get and import the data, please check whether a version already exists in the guoda hdfs cluster at hdfs://guoda/data/source=wikidata .

-# getting the data
+# get data

 ```
 wget https://dumps.wikimedia.org/wikidatawiki/entities/latest-all.json.bz2